 Energy Efficiency in Small and Medium Enterprises

-This recently completed project under the IETS TCP has now published its final reports.
+This recently completed project on energy efficiency in small and medium enterprises under the IETS TCP has now published its final reports.
 The project objective was to analyse energy systems and factors promoting or inhibiting a more efficient energy use in industrial SMEs.
 Download here.

 CCS in process industries workshop